Ruaidri/BearSpaceSalonBooking/README.md

 Welcome to the **Salon Booking Voice Assistant**! 🎤💇‍♀️ This project allows users to book salon appointments using voice commands.
 It leverages **React**, **Node.js**, **Stripe** for payment processing, and **Wit.ai** for voice-to-text transcription and intent recognition.

+Read the slots.js file to see the data table for the stylists and their offered services and times (They are available 9 to 3pm for 7 days from the current date)

 ---

 ## Features ✨